xaviervia/mediador/README.md

 ### The emitter is sent as argument

-The event emitter is always sent to the listeners as the last argument.
+The event emitter is always sent to the listener functions as the last argument.

-This is essential because otherwise the emitter would be lost in many contexts and triggering further events may be the only way for a listener to pass information forward.
+This is crucial, because otherwise in the contexts of many listeners there would be no available references to the emitter–the emitter would be unreachable.
+The emitter is needed for listeners to be able to trigger further events in it–in fact, that might be the only way for a listener to pass information forward.

+> Another strategy to make the emitter available for the listeners would be
+> to bind the listener to `this`, `this` being the emitter object.
+I
+> really don't like when libraries do that.

 ```javascript
 var Mediador = require("mediador")